 But although poker relies on universal laws of mathematical probability, the reason as to why it’s become such an enduring and popular game is because of the unpredictability of the human participants.

-3. Get Help from the greats
+3. Get POKER Help from the greats

 We might all be as massively successful as the likes of poker stars like Phil Ivey, but that doesn’t mean that we can’t learn something of their trailblazing gambling formulas.
-Anything as simple as making sure that you use consistent bets in order to give your opponents no clear clues as your gameplay can have some surprisingly lucrative results.
+Anything as simple as making sure that you use consistent bets to give your opponents no clear clues as your gameplay can have some surprisingly lucrative results.

 4. Consider your stakes

 Probably the most important thing to think about is how much money you’re willing to play with.
-Much as you’d budget for a night out, setting your limits for a poker session is critical if you’re going to enjoy yourself and not make some foolish mistakes.
+Much as you’d budget for a night out, setting your limits for a poker session is critical.
+If you’re going to enjoy yourself and not make some foolish mistakes.

 5. Plan your losses

 By doing this, you can not only stay in charge of the way the game is going, but you can consolidate your efforts for when that prize-winning hand inevitably turns up.
-And remember that we always learn so much more by losing rather than just getting lucky and winning.
+And remember that we always learn so much more about losing rather than just getting lucky and winning.

 6. Knowing when to bluff

-By focusing on making the big wins with the best hands you’ll be able to learn so much more about the game, and if on the rare occasion you do bluff, it can have the most devastatingly effective results.
+By focusing on making the big wins with the best hands, you’ll be able to learn so much more about the game.
+And if on the rare occasion you do bluff, it can have the most devastatingly effective results.

 7. Keep your cards close